onflow/nft-storefront/docs/documentation.md

 ## Enabling marketplace commissions for NFT sales

 `NFTStorefrontV2` enables optional commissions on trades for marketplaces which require it as a condition to list a NFT for sale.
 Commission & commission receivers are set by the seller during initial listing creation.
 At time of purchase the commission amount is paid once only to the commission receiver matching the marketplace receiver address which facilitated the sale.
-When commission is set but no commission receivers are specified, the commission is paid to [TBD].

 For NFT listings in marketplaces which don't require commission, commission receivers can be set as `nil`.
-Setting the buyer of the NFT and `commissionRecipient` to the same has the effect of applying a discount for the buyer.
+The default behavior when `commissionRecipient`s are set to `nil` with a commission amount >0 results in a discount for the buyer who is paid the commission.

 ![scenario_2](https://user-images.githubusercontent.com/14581509/190966499-c176203f-b6a6-4422-860f-1bf6f2bcdbb6.png).